morgana-x/SCPRoleplayCommands/README.md

 # SCPRoleplayCommands
 Code for push originated from https://github.com/BruteForceMaestro/Push

-This plugin adds 2 commands, both are highly configurable and have cooldown notifications etc.
+This plugin adds 3 commands,  highly configurable and have cooldown notifications etc.

 You can completely disable any if you want as well